9Fik/Cat-Breed-Classification/README.md

 # Cat Breed Classification

 This project is a deep learning-based image classification system that identifies different cat breeds using Convolutional Neural Networks (CNN) and TensorFlow.
-The model is trained on a dataset containing 888 images from five popular cat breeds: Bengal, Domestic Shorthair, Maine Coon, Ragdoll, and Siamese.
+The model is trained on a dataset containing 888 images from five popular cat breeds: American Shorthair, Bengal, British Shorthair Domestic Short Hair, Maine Coon, Persian, Ragdoll.

 ## 🔍 Project Overview